CoderdojoDelft/CoderdojoDelft.github.io/README.md

 ## Deploying

 The website is hosted on Github Pages.
-Every commit to the `develop` branch is automatically built and deployed by [Travis-CI].
+Every commit to the `develop` branch is automatically built and deployed by [Github Actions].

 The website can be deployed manually by running: